circlefin/malachite/Docs/architecture/adr-overall-architecture.md

 }
 ```
 Note: The above is a first draft and is likely to change:
-- the quorum and minimum correct validator thresholds are passed in as parameters during initialization.
+- The quorum and minimum correct validator thresholds are passed in as parameters during initialization.
 These are used for the different threshold calculations.
-- validator_set used to detect equivocation; also to ensure that prevote and precommit messages from the same validator are not counted twice for the same round, e.g. in the case of the `honest_threshold` case (`f+1` in L55 in the BFT paper) for prevotes and precommits.
+- The `validator_set` is used to detect equivocation; also to ensure that prevote and precommit messages from the same validator are not counted twice for the same round, e.g. in the case of the `honest_threshold` case (`f+1` in L55 in the BFT paper) for prevotes and precommits.
 - TBD: may require future changes if the keeper also handles proposal messages.

-#### Input Events (Internal APIs)
+##### Input Events (Internal APIs)
 The Vote Keeper receives votes from the Consensus Executor via:

 ```rust
 pub fn apply_vote(&mut self, vote: C::Vote, weight: Weight) -> Option<Message<C>>
 ```

-#### Operation
+##### Operation
 The Vote Keeper keeps track of the votes received for each round and the total weight of the votes.
 It returns any thresholds seen **for the first time**.

-#### Output Messages for the Executor
+##### Output Messages

+The Executor receives these output messages from the Vote Keeper.

+TODO: Events vs. Messages fix.

 ```rust
 pub enum Event<C: Consensus> {